Holiday Reading – 5 Books to help you get a board seat

 Takeaways to help you get appointed

-Cuddy’s research and advice is also extremely useful once you have made it to a board interview.
+Cuddy’s research and advice are also extremely useful once you have made it to a board interview.
 Here, the takeaway is to focus on the Power in the Body and the Power in the Voice, not only to articulate what you have to offer the board but also to provide confidence to the panel that you are a strong candidate and leader.

 My final takeaway is Cuddy’s “Fake it until you become it” theory.
 Don’t get me wrong; this is not about faking your skills or experience to get a board seat.
 It is about practice, body language and portraying confidence.
 This confidence will allow you to share your knowledge and present your true self.